 - Advanced Highers: AA/AAB

 - Or any other equivalent (see other UK qualifications, and international qualifications)

-A background of studying both arts and science subjects can be helpful to students in completing this course, although there are no specific subject requirements for admission.
+A background of studying both arts and science subjects can be helpful to students in completing the course, although there are no specific subject requirements for admission.
 We expect you to have taken and passed any practical component in your chosen science subjects.